nextcloud/android/README.md

 The BETA app is only intended to be used by experienced users that want to use and test the latest features.
 All pull requests labeled "3 - to review" or higher will be included into the branch.
-If you find a bug please create a new issue with the label "Beta".
+If you find a bug please comment in the corresponding pull request or create a new issue with the label "Beta".

 The compiled APKs can be found [here][2]